& Supporting Members

-Town (WAT) tour is an annual week-long poetry marathon held
+Town (WAT) tour was (and may again be) an annual week-long poetry marathon held

 in Houston at a different venue each night of the week.
 The

-2014 Word Around Town Poetry Tour organizers are Gerald
+2014 Word Around Town Poetry Tour organizers were Gerald

 Cedillo, Joe B, Lupe Mendez, Tanyia Johnson and Stephen Gros.